All Episodes

 They had a money flow and money laundering flow through Latvia and other countries.

-We learned that blackmail and bribery by Russian nuclear officials were all aimed with the goal of Vladimir Putin's atomic energy business growing inside the United States, which is all a violation of the foreign corrupt practices act.
+We learned that blackmail and bribery by Russian nuclear officials were all aimed with the goal of Vladimir Putin's atomic energy business growing inside the United States, which is all a violation of the Foreign Corrupt Practices Act.

-And then on top of it, we learn that that the one witness, the DOJ blocked this witness, Eric Holder had to know from telling Congress who has oversight over the Department of Justice about any of the information, the crimes that were committed.
+Eric Holder had to know from telling Congress, who has oversight over the Department of Justice, about any of the information, the crimes that were committed.

 Frankly, we were infiltrated.